bigbite/interactivity-api-tutorial/readme.md

 }
 ```

-TO allow you to add inner blocks to the notification replace the contents of the `src/edit.js` for your block, this will allow you to add some custom text for your notification content:
+To allow you to add inner blocks to the notification replace the contents of the `src/edit.js` for your block, this will allow you to add some custom text for your notification content:

 ```
 import { useBlockProps, InnerBlocks } from '@wordpress/block-editor';